Get Help Today(877) 648-4288

 One of the most important forms of continuing treatment is therapy.
 There are a vast number of therapy options, meaning that it is likely that any individual will find a match that works for them.
 Therapy is especially useful for individuals with co-morbid disorders (also known as co-occurring disorders or dual-diagnosis), those that have a separate mental illness in addition to their substance abuse.
 Some of the most common types of therapy include biofeedback, cognitive behavioral, dialectical behavioral, experiential, faith-based, holistic, and motivational enhancement.

 Recovery can be hard, and life doesn’t make it easier with the constant challenges it presents.
 A special challenge for many is the changes in the recovering addict’s social life, and the perceived loneliness that many feel as a result.
 Luckily, there are many others out there in the same situation.
 Millions of those in recovery have formed communities known as support groups to help each other maintain their sobriety.

 There are thousands of support groups out there.
 Many are heavily influenced by the 12-Step model, popularized by Alcoholics Anonymous (AA).
 Such groups believe members should follow a certain number of steps to stay on their journey to sobriety.
 12-Step groups are the most widely known and attended support groups.
-However, there are many other support group models, any one of which might be a better fit for a particular individual.
+However, there are many other support group models, such as SMART Recovery, any one of which might be a better fit for a particular individual.